OVERVIEW OF ONLINE FORMS OF ASSESSMENT

 items below contain additional information on the various possibilities.

-ALTERNATIVES FOR KNOWLEDGE TESTS IN PERIOD 4
+ALTERNATIVES FOR KNOWLEDGE TESTS

 An important consideration when choosing an alternative: the learning objectives must remain the key priority.

 Open-book exam: students answer questions/complete assignments at home and may use all sources to do so (see next item).

 Oral exam: students are questioned verbally and online.